Nukesor/comfy-table/README.md

 }
 ```

-Create a table with UTF8 styling, and apply a modifier, which gives the table round corners.\
+Create a table with UTF8 styling, and apply a modifier that gives the table round corners.\
-Additionall the content will dynamically wrap to maintain a given table width.\
+Additionally, the content will dynamically wrap to maintain a given table width.\
-If the table width isn't explicitely set, the terminal size will be used, if this is executed in a terminal.
+If the table width isn't explicitely set and the program runs in a terminal, the terminal size will be used.

-On top of this, we set the default alignment for the right column to `Right` and the Alignment of the left top cell to `Center`.
+On top of this, we set the default alignment for the right column to `Right` and the alignment of the left top cell to `Center`.

 ```text,ignore
 ╭────────────┬────────────┬────────────╮